isnekki/ExpandingCards/README.md

 July 2, 2022

 My name is *Kane Taylor* and I am a self-taught web developer!
-I aim to create and complete each project everyday for 50 days.
+I aim to create and complete each day's project everyday for 50 days.
 I will implement the project based on the functionality shown in [Florin Pop's video tweet](https://twitter.com/florinpop1705/status/1542923659546951681).

 Today's project is on ***Expanding Cards***.
 My tech stack will comprise of HTML, CSS, and Javascript.